 The fellowship program begins the first week in December of each year and continues through December 31 of the following year.
 The application period begins January 1 of every year.
 The application deadline for the legislative fellowship positions is April 1.
 The application deadline for the telecommunications fellowship positions is May 31.
 The only eligibility requirement an applicant must meet is the completion of at least a bachelor's degree program by December.

 Common bonds among current and former fellows include their strong interest in working to help people and their ability to accomplish that through exceptional communications skills.
-Work as an LSC legislative fellow has provided over 700 fellows an excellent opportunity to:
+Work as an LSC legislative fellow has provided nearly 900 fellows an excellent opportunity to:

 - Learn the workings of state government

 - Understand the legislative process and its subtleties

 - Provide assistance to legislators and their constituents

 - Explore careers in public service

 For more detailed information on the legislative and telecommunications fellowship program, contact: